graphql/graphql-relay-js/README.md

 for connections and for implementing the `resolve` method for fields returning those types.

- - `connectionArgs` returns the arguments that fields should provide when they return a connection type.
+ - `connectionArgs` returns the arguments that fields should provide when they return a connection type that supports bidirectional pagination.
+ - `forwardConnectionArgs` returns the arguments that fields should provide when they return a connection type that only supports forward pagination.
+ - `backwardConnectionArgs` returns the arguments that fields should provide when they return a connection type that only supports backward pagination.
  - `connectionDefinitions` returns a `connectionType` and its associated `edgeType`, given a name and a node type.
  - `connectionFromArray` is a helper method that takes an array and the